 From the Chair

 The Department of Latin American, Latino and Puerto Rican Studies offers two majors, in Latin American Studies and Latino/Puerto Rican Studies, and three minors, in Latin American Studies, Latino/Puerto Rican Studies, and Mexican and Mexican American Studies.
-Many of our basic courses fulfill both major and minor and the General Education requirements of the college.
+Many of our basic courses fulfill both major and minor and Pathways requirements.
 In addition, our faculty participates in the LEH curriculum and the CUNY Institute of Mexican Studies.
 We cross-list courses with African and African-American Studies, Women’s Studies, History, Spanish, Sociology, Anthropology, Politics and Economics.
-Our interdisciplinary LAS major describes and analyzes the vital role of Latin America and its diasporas in the current climate of globalization.
-Our Latino/Puerto Rican Studies major centers the experience of migration as a key analytic in a globally-minded study of the US-Latin American and the Caribbean relationship.
+Our interdisciplinary Latin American Studies (LAC) major describes and analyzes the vital role of Latin America and its diasporas in the current climate of globalization.
+Our Latino/Puerto Rican Studies major (LPR) centers the experience of migration as a key analytic in a globally-minded study of the US-Latin American and the Caribbean relationship.

 Look to this homepage for up-to-date information about our exciting events over the course of the semester and "like" us on our Facebook page.
 And feel free to contact the department faculty to discuss any questions related to our programs and courses.
 We are eager to discuss the opportunities to major or minor in our department and how any one of our majors and minors fits your career choices.
 We encourage you to look through our webpage for more information about our excellent faculty and far-ranging curriculum.